mikaelbr/bacon-love/exercises/01_intro_to_the_workshop/problem.md

 Let's get started by doing a simple exercise.

-## Introductory theory
+## Introductory Theory

 In short, Functional Reactive Programming (FRP) is functional programming with first class representation for values that vary over time.
-We can represent sequences of any event occuring at indeterminate points in time as a stream.
+We can represent sequences of any event occurring at indeterminate points in time as a stream.
 This allows us to do async programming with ease and handle user input or output in a simpler manner than we would using more imperative style programming.

-In classic FRP, which we will be using here, we have two different abstractions for data; Properties and EventStreams.
-Properties are continous values and EventStreams are discrete values.
+In classic FRP, which we will be using here, we have two different abstractions for data; Properties and EventStreams (collectively called Observables).
+Properties are continuous values and EventStreams are discrete values.
 There are many ways of implementing the central concepts of Functional Reactive Programming, but in this workshop we will use [Bacon.js](https://github.com/baconjs/bacon.js).
-We'll take a closer look at Properties and EventStreams in the comming exercises.
+We'll take a closer look at Properties and EventStreams in the coming exercises.

 In Bacon.js we can create Properties or EventStreams from sources through a series of constructors.
 The reason we need to construct an instance of a